stackbit-projects/stumbll-256cf/src/pages/index.md

     title: We cannot contain the excitement!!!
     subtitle: Hey You!
     content: |
+      Thankyou for checking on.
 We will be LIVE soon :)
     actions:
       - label: Get the book
         url: /pricing